 Maybe in JavaScript

-Recently I have been delving into the concepts of Functors and Monads.
-There are many good resources available online that will do a far better job of explaining these concepts than me, however, I do wish to document an example Maybe type I have implemented in JavaScript.
-Again, there are many good external resources which highlight the characteristics and power of using such a type, so I will direct your attention to those if you wish to learn more.
+Recently, I have been delving into the concepts of Functors and Monads.
+There are many good resources available online that will do a far better job of explaining these concepts than I could.
+However, I do wish to document an example of a Maybe type I have implemented in JavaScript.
+Again, there are many excellent external resources that highlight the characteristics and power of using such a type, so I will direct your attention to those if you wish to learn more.

 Implementation

 The Maybe type encapsulates the concept of Some (contains a value) and None (no value present).
-With these two abstractions we are able to safety handle the event of no value being present, without NullPointerException’s being thrown and null checks.
+With these two abstractions, we can safely handle cases where no value is present, avoiding NullPointerException errors and excessive null checks.

 const Maybe = (function () {